tmfc666/ra-signatures/README.md

 ```
 ## RetroAchievements API Access
 API username and key are defined in the .env file and passed to the Python app via python-dotenv.

+## To Do
+- Add logic to obtain game icon image, and embed it into the .png
+- Add caching with a CDN to ease up on bandwidth usage and API hits
+- Actually l Python and web app development to figure out how to do the above lol